The Twins Almanac for July

 Blyleven and Viola Square Off

-Former teammates Bert Blyleven and Frank Viola both go all nine innings in a 5-2 Angels win in Anaheim.
+Former teammates Bert Blyleven and Frank Viola dueled on this date in 1989, both going all nine innings in a 5-2 Angels win in Anaheim.
 The Twins’ only runs came on Tim Laudner‘s second-to-last home run, driving in Greg Gagne.
 Chili Davis scored two runs for the Angels.

 July 7, 1995